Aceinna/docs_openrtk/software/tutorial.rst

 Output results via debug UART
 -----------------------------
 This section shows how to use the debug UART (default baud rate is 38400) on the EVB to output algorithm results.
-You could also output other information you are interested in.
+The user could also output other information the user are interested in.

-To use the debug UART, you need include **debug.h**.
+To use the debug UART, the user needs to include **debug.h**.
 For example, I want to output algorithm results after the algorithm is called in **dataProcessingAndPresentation.c**.

 - include the header file in **dataProcessingAndPresentation.c**.